Chuibility/inspinia/README.md

 [Origin Project](https://wrapbootstrap.com/theme/inspinia-responsive-admin-theme-WB0R5L90S)

 This is only a demo!

+If you're only going to study these source code, be free to view them.

-If you want to use it, please purchase $36 for it on {wrap}Bootstrap.
+If you want to deploy or use it (especially on commercial), Please purchase $36 for it on {wrap}Bootstrap.

+All rights are reserved by the [owner](https://wrapbootstrap.com/user/WebAppLayers) of this project.

 ## Introduction